promiseNwafor/SCAMP-Assesment/README.md

-# SCAMP-Assesment: a function that displays the fibonacci of a given number
+# SCAMP-Assesment: a function that displays the Fibonacci sequence of a given number